-Key to Electronics: Delivering Liquid Photoresist from Amsterdam to Moscow
+Key to Electronics: Delivering Liquid Photoresist from Amsterdam

 One cannot imagine modern development of electronics, satellite, television, communication, computers without photoresists usage.
 Photoresist is one of the key materials for micro and radio electronics.
 Photoresist is light sensitive polymeric foil that is changing its physics and chemical properties under influence of light and is stable against chemical and mechanical influence.